Heart Attacks in Women

 - Patient Comments: Heart Attacks in Women - Signs and Symptoms

 - Find a local Doctor in your town

 One woman's heart attack story

 In 1991, I went to the ER with chest pains twice in one week.
 They said it was ulcers (bleeding in the stomach).
 Then the pain became very intense.
 Again, the ER said there was nothing they could do.
 I refused to leave and was admitted for observation.
 Later, the doctor on duty saw my EKG and asked, "Where's the 34-year-old who had the massive heart attack?"
 I had emergency surgery.
-But the damage was done; only part of my heart muscle functions.
+However, the damage was done, and only part of my heart muscle functions.
 I had to quit a job I loved, and my life is completely changed.
 They thought I was too young to have a heart attack.

 What is heart disease?

 Heart disease includes a number of problems affecting the heart and the blood vessels in the heart.
 Types of heart disease include: